ebratm/NY-Citibike/README.md

 Analyzing NY Citibike Ridership Rental in New York for September 2013

-## The questions for bike rental analysis were based on the following;
+### The questions for bike rental analysis were based on the following;

+Q1.
 What timeframe has the most bike's usage?

-What's the busiest time of the day?
+Q2.
+What's the busiest day of the week?

+Q3.
 Which user types leads in bike's rental?

-### Further analysis was conducted to identify corrections between; start hour and trip duration.
+##### Further analysis was conducted;

+> To identify any correlation between start hour and trip duration.

-## Privacy Laws:
+### Privacy Laws & License:

 Dataset does not contain any PII Data Types.
 Hence, legally safe to use without causing any harm in a person.

-## License:

 Available for public use:

+### Data:

+Extracted externally from Kaggle.com: [NY Citibike](https://www.kaggle.com/datasets/ryanmcummings/citi-bike-data)